Teen Driver Safety Week

 This October we're hosting a hands-on tour to remind South Carolina & Georgia teen drivers that distracted driving can be deadly.
 Join us as we share these lifesaving lessons with local teens and families.

 Distracted Driving Simulator Tour

-Teen Driver Safety at SC High Schools
+Teen Driver Safety Events

 - Distracted Driver Simulator—try virtual reality software that simulates texting while driving, impaired driving and poor road conditions.